Written by: Contributor | Best Company Editorial Team

 Many graduates are finding themselves deep in their student loans and are searching for ways to help pay them off quicker.
 One option they are discovering is to use small personal loans to payoff and save on high-interest loans.
 The personal loan is a way to pay off the higher interest loans under new and more favorable conditions.
-Huffingtonpost has come up with these advantages:
+Huffingtonpost has come up with thes following advantages and disadvantages:

 - You may have access to a lower fixed rate loan by using a personal loan.